kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Cons:

+- Most of the cons of "Duck Typed CRDs" alternative apply, since ultimately a CRD is created and behaves the same.
 - This implies that the policy owns the configuration.
 But we have use cases where multiple policies share the same configuration.
 For this model it seems misleading and potentially problematic to have both policies attempting to